In today’s post, we want to share our tips for traveling by van for the first time.

-If you are traveling to very hot places, check that the air conditioning is gas-free and don’t forget to bring water.
-Choose bottles that can contain both the cold and heat and can be reused.
+If you are traveling to scorching places, check that the air conditioning is gas-free, and don’t forget to bring water.
+Choose bottles that can contain both cold and heat and can be reused.

-When you start traveling in a van you’re going to see things going at a different pace.
+When you start traveling in a van, you’ll see things going at a different pace.
 You have to shop, prepare breakfast, prepare food, shower, clean, order, etc…

-It’s best to bring an itinerary, so you know what you want to see and do.
-It has indicated which are the must-see places that you want to visit on your trip but leave time for improvisation.
+It’s best to bring an itinerary to know what you want to see and do.
+It has indicated the must-see places you want to visit on your trip, but it leaves time for improvisation.

 Where to go to the bathroom

-This is an issue you’re going to have to talk about with your travel companion.
+This is an issue you will have to discuss with your travel companion.

-There are many campers that come with a bathroom, the smaller ones you can buy a POTTY, you can go in nature, gas stations, public baths, campsites, cafes, etc.
+Many campers come with a bathroom; for the smaller ones, you can buy a POTTY; you can go to nature, gas stations, public baths, campsites, cafes, etc.